-The consolidated financial statements include the College and its subsidiaries, DC Teach Limited, Kingsway Consulting Ltd and Optime Support Limited, controlled by the Group.
+The consolidated financial statements include the College and its subsidiaries, Kingsway Consulting Ltd and Optime Support Limited, controlled by the Group.
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 In accordance with FRS 102, the activities of the North Lindsey College Students Association Fund for Education have not been consolidated because the Group does not control those activities.
-All financial statements are made up to 31 July 2022.
-The principal activity of DC Teach Limited was the provision of tuition services, however it ceased trading during the year ended 31 July 2021 and was dissolved 26 July 2022.
+All financial statements are made up to 31 July 2023.